-While not finding itself blessed to be on a Great Lake, the building of dams to create three large reservoirs was good enough to grant water power to Columbus.
-Control of access to that source granted real power to the state capital, power used for many years to negotiate Columbus's ability to expand and control its borders with its neighbors.
+While not finding itself blessed to be on a Great Lake, the building of dams to create three large reservoirs was instead good enough to grant water power to Columbus.
+Control of access to that source granted real negotiating power to the state capital, power used for many years to improve Columbus's ability to expand and control its borders with its neighbors.

 Like the child who for years has enjoyed showing off the sharpened blade of the family heirloom, occasionally even removing it from its oil-wrapped rags and raising it in a feigned threatening manner.
 It's something quite again when the threat becomes real, and the fear more than merely something to scare the children with.